 Cohabiting – what to do when it goes wrong

 You might think the rights of unmarried couples living together are similar to married couples if the relationship breaks down or one of you dies.
-However, there is no such thing as a common law marriage and the legal rights for unmarried couples are not the same as married couples, no matter how long they have lived together.
-You cannot, for example, claim maintenance from your partner (other than child maintenance if applicable) even if you have lived together for many years.
+However, there is no such thing as a common-law marriage and the legal rights for unmarried couples are not the same as married couples, no matter how long they have lived together.
+For example, you cannot claim maintenance from your partner (other than child maintenance if applicable) even if you have lived together for many years.

 If you live in a property that is held in joint names with your partner, unless it is clear from an agreement or in the title documents of the property if a property is in joint names, the law assumes you have equal shares.

-If you live in a property in your partner’s sole name, it may be that you have an entitlement to a share in the property but the law surrounding this is complicated.
-If you are unable to agree upon the sale of and division of the net proceeds then you will need to apply for an order determining what share you have.
-Before you can be advised on the merits of making any claim, you will need to give consideration to the following as these are the factors which the court will take into account:
+If you live in a property in your partner’s sole name, you may have an entitlement to a share in the property, but the law surrounding this is complicated.
+If you are unable to agree upon the sale of and division of the net proceeds, you will need to apply for an order determining what share you have.
+Before you can be advised on the merits of making any claim, you will need to consider the following as these are the factors that the court will take into account:

-- What discussions took place prior to and during the purchase of the property with your partner include the dates, times, locations of any such discussions.
+- What discussions took place before and during the purchase of the property with your partner include the dates, times, locations of any such discussions.
 Were any third parties present?
 If so, who?

 - Who paid for the deposit on the property?
 If it was borrowed, who was it from?
 If it was a gift, who was the money from and why was it given?
 If it was funded by savings, whose were they?

-- Who paid the legal fees, surveyor’s fees and for any other purchase-related expenses, such as stamp duty?
-Was there any agreement in relation to those funds?
+- Who paid the legal fees, surveyor’s fees and any other purchase-related expenses, such as stamp duty?
+Was there any agreement concerning those funds?